DmitryEfimenko/ngspot/packages/expandable-input/package/README.md

 One of the common usages of the expandable input is a "search" input.
 You might have other navigation elements/buttons present next to the expandable input and you might want to hide these elements when expandable input expands.

-This library provides couple utility animations that aid in achieving desired effect: `gap` and `smoothHorizontalCollapse`
+This library provides couple utility animations that aid in achieving desired effect: `animateCssProperty` and `smoothHorizontalCollapse`.
+These two animation utilities are designed to work together due to some aspects of collapse timing.

 See example below.